TwinLizzie/Sylvie-2021/README.md

 - Touch sensors, accelerometers, breakout boards, switches, and pretty soon even some heating pads for the face and body.
 - A 10s 36v li ion battery will be placed inside a tiny backpack which she will carry around any-time she needs to get up and go mobile.
 (If you own an ebike, you will easily be able to power your Sylvie 2021!)

 As a general rule, we want to keep everything as simple as possible.
 I'm not here to show off my awesome tech skills by writing a bunch of complicated code that no one can read or understand.
 Simple means = Scalable.
+Simple means = Efficient.
+Simple means = I can come back to my work 5 years later and still understand what the hell I just created.

 ### The Revolution